mijolabs/storytelr-demo/README.md

 - Authentication credentials are exposed in cleartext in the configuration file.
 It is assumed to be protected by other means.

 ## TODO
-- More error handling.
+- Better error handling.
 - Logging.
-- More tests
+- More tests.
+- Much refactoring.

 ## Testing
 Various assertion tests are available under `tests/` for use with Pytest.